-As we have remarked, a production is a rule relating to a pair of strings, say $\gamma$ and $\delta$ , specifying how one may be transformed into the other.
-This can be denoted $\gamma \to \delta$ , and for simple theoretical grammars use is often made of this notation, using the conventions about the use of upper-case letters for non-terminals and lower-case for terminals.
+As we have remarked, a production is a rule relating to a pair of strings, say γ and δ , specifying how one may be transformed into the other.
+This can be denoted $\gamma \to \delta$, and for simple theoretical grammars use is often made of this notation, using the conventions about the use of upper-case letters for non-terminals and lower-case for terminals.
 For more realistic grammars, such as those used to specify programming languages, the most common way of specifying productions for many years was to use an alternative notation invented by Backus, and first called Backus normal form.
 Later it was realized that it was not, strictly speaking, a "normal form", and was renamed Backus-Naur form.
 Backus and Naur were largely responsible for the Algol 60 report (Naur 1960 and 1963), which was the first major attempt to specify the syntax of a programming language using this notation.
 Regardless of what the acronym really stands for, the notation is now universally known as BNF.

 In classic BNF a non-terminal is usually given a descriptive name and is enclosed in angle brackets to distinguish it from a terminal symbol.
 (Remember that non-terminals are used in the construction of sentences, although they do not actually appear in the final sentence.)
-In BNF, productions have the form definition $$\in (N \cup T)^$$ although we must be more restrictive than that, for leftside must contain at least one non-terminal, so that we must also have
+In BNF, productions have the form definition $$\in (N \cup T)^$$

-Here " $\rightarrow$ " can be interpreted as "is defined as" or "produces" (in some texts the symbol ::= is used in preference to $\rightarrow$ ).
+Here " \rightarrow " can be interpreted as "is defined as" or "produces" (in some texts the symbol ::= is used in preference to \rightarrow).
 In such productions, both leftside and definition consist of a string concatenated from one or more terminals and non-terminals.
 In fact, in terms of our earlier notation